Skip to content

 js

-const exampleSimpleCommand = {
+const myCommand = {

-id: 'example-simple',
+id: 'my-simple-command',

 triggers: [ '/simple', '/sim' ],